heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/PRESENTATION.md

 ## Objectives

-- Learn the differences between TCP and UDP
+- Learn the differences between TCP and UDP and reliability
 - Learn what an UDP datagram is
 - Learn the different ways to send a UDP datagram to one or multiple clients
+- Learn UDP in the Socket API
 - How UDP can be used for service discovery

 ![bg right:40%](https://images.unsplash.com/photo-1516389573391-5620a0263801?fit=crop&h=720)